 Xsumenkil re chi xjunil poyanam naq wan xk’ulub’ re xnawb’al chi xjunil li k’a’ ru nab’aanuman sa’ xjolominkil li tenamit.

-Interpretation: Ensure that every person has the right to access and effective access to the acts of the public administration.
+Interpretation: Ensure that every person has effective access to their right to see government documents.

 Chi xjunil poyanam naq wan xk’ulub’ re okenk’ sa k’omonil.

 Interpretation: Every person has the right to engage in citizen participation.